 Billing "Grace Period" for Interest

-The rule consolidates paragraphs (b) and (c) of § 4007.7, both of which deal with the "grace period" for interest on premium underpayments where a bill is paid within 30 days.
+PBGC proposes to consolidate paragraphs (b) and (c) of § 4007.7, both of which deal with the "grace period" for interest on premium underpayments where a bill is paid within 30 days.
 No substantive change is intended.

 VRP Rate